Professional Services Contract: Everything You Need to Know

 If the damages in question are not considered to be caused by negligence, they will not be covered by a professional liability policy.
 It's important to have all professional services and insurance contracts reviewed by a qualified attorney to ensure that you are using the correct wording to adequately protect your personal interest from a potential lawsuit and that all contract language is insurable.

 If you need help with a professional services contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.